megaease/easemesh/docs/user_manual.md

 ## Resilience

-We borrow the core concept of the mature fault tolerate library [resilience4j](https://resilience4j.readme.io/) to implement the resilience.
+We borrow the core concept of the mature JAVA fault tolerate library [resilience4j](https://resilience4j.readme.io/) to implement the resilience.
 With the pipeline-filter(plugin) model of Easegress, We can assemble any of them together.
 Besides the function of each protection, we must know which side the protection takes effect in the Mesh scenario.
 We use the 2 clean terms: **sender** and **receiver** (of the request).

 - sender: In general sender is a client which shots requests to the server
 - receiver: In general receiver is a server that receives requests

 ### CircuitBreaker

-In Mesh, `CircuitBreaker` takes effect in **sender** side.
+In Mesh, `CircuitBreaker` takes effect in **sender** side, in another word, it applies on outbound traffic.
 For example,

 ```yaml
 name: ${your-service-name}